asanetargoss/HardcoreAlchemy/README.md

 Aside from feedback on the modpack itself, the following contributions are welcome:

 - **Translations** - Are always welcome.
-There are several language files in the [resource folder](https://github.com/asanetargoss/HardcoreAlchemy/tree/master/src/main/resources/), for example `hardcorealchemy_modpack_guide/lang/en_US.lang`.
+See the [translations folder](https://github.com/asanetargoss/HardcoreAlchemy/tree/master/translations/).
 - **Code** - If it's a bugfix, and it's faster to write the code than it is to explain it, go right ahead.
 Otherwise, let's talk about it first

 ## Using the mod suite